ulht-a22102503/ULHT-TFC2024-gestaoassiduidade/README.md

 ### Schedules

-To import a schedule you can use the sample [import_schedule.py](/terminal/import_schedule.md) file as a starting point
+To import a schedule you can use the sample [import_schedule.py](/management/gestaoassiduidade/scripts/import_schedule.py) file as a starting point

+The schedule should be a .csv file, following the [schedule-template.csv](schedule-template.csv) structure

 ## Fonts